Cincinnati Bengals 2025 Fantasy Football Projections

 PlayerAtt.YardsTDRec.YardsTDPoints

 Chase Brown: After Zack Moss was injured, Brown handled 189 touches (23.6/G) over his final eight games.
 During that eight-game stretch, Brown was top five in fantasy points (both overall and PPG).
-Bringing back Samaje Perine, who was a Bengal from 2019-2022, likely bodes well for Brown's 2025 lead role and outlook given the talented and deep running back class about to enter the NFL.
+Bringing back Samaje Perine, who was a Bengal from 2019-2022, waiting until the sixth round to draft a running back (Tahj Brooks) and the recent release of Moss all bode well for Brown's grip on a workhorse role and outlook.

 WIDE RECEIVERS